 REDI Courses 2023

-MTPConnect’s Researcher Exchange and Deployment within Industry (REDI) initiative, made possible by the Medical Research Future Fund, brochure has upcoming courses and dates.
+MTPConnect’s Researcher Exchange and Development within Industry (REDI) initiative, made possible by the Medical Research Future Fund, brochure has upcoming courses and dates.
 Take a look for further information on the skills gaps addressed.

 Download REDI Training Programs Brochure 2023

 Skills gaps themes being addressed by the REDI initiative

 Skills in this area relate to the manufacturing, operations and logistics of MTP sector products such as high-value therapeutics, medical devices and digital health products.
 Examples of skills in this area include process engineering, expertise in developing and maintaining commercial scale cell lines and operating high-tech production equipment.